-Buildings fronting Campbell Street must be built up to or close to the road alignment to define the street.
-Facades must contain well-detailed and

-- Map 12: Precinct 5 - articulated access points and deliver continuous awnings to the street. - Mixed use development at the intersection of Hamilton Place and Brookes Street opposite O'Connell Terrace must be built up to or close to the road alignment to define the street.
-Facades must contain well-detailed and articulated access points and deliver continuous awnings to the street. - Development along Brookes Street must include uses and streetscape treatment that facilitates pedestrial and cycle amenity and safety.
+- Buildings fronting Campbell Street must be built up to or close to the road alignment to define the street.
+Facades must contain well-detailed and articulated access points and deliver continuous awnings to the street. - Mixed use development at the intersection of Hamilton Place and Brookes Street opposite O'Connell Terrace must be built up to or close to the road alignment to define the street.
+Facades must contain well-detailed and articulated access points and deliver continuous awnings to the street.